The Jewel of Central America

 If you speak English, you’ll be relieved to hear that English is Belize’s official language, but Creole is spoken by most residents.
 You’ll also hear many dialects spoken throughout the country including Spanish, German, Mandarin and African dialects Garifuna, Maya-Kekchi and Maya Mopan.

 Belize is a great country to escape the cold with a yearly average temperature of 28 degrees Celsius.
 During the summer, temperatures can climb as high as 35 degrees Celsius, but a south-easterly trade helps cool visitors down.
 If you plan to explore the jungles or rainforests, those areas boast a cooler environment and a great escape from the heat.
 During the winter, which runs from November to January, Belize’s average temperatures only take a slight dip down to 26 degrees Celsius.

 Belize can see some heavy rainstorms with areas seeing about 380 cm of rainfall between June to November, but most of that happens in the mainland rainforest with little effect on the offshore islands.
-The country also experiences a hurricane season between July to October.
+The country also experiences seasonal storms between July to October.

-Don’t get caught in the rush of tourist season, by avoiding booking your trip between late November to late April.
-If you don’t mind the chance of a hurricane, you’ll be able to land good prices between late August and mid-October, according to Frommer’s.
+Don’t get caught in the rush of tourist season, by avoiding booking your trip between late November to late April you’ll be able to land good prices between late August and mid-October, according to Frommer’s.